 Business networks are changing rapidly every day - mobility, the cloud, and the Internet of Things (IoT) are creating this phenomenon that is causing companies to reevaluate efficiencies and security.
 As a result of these network design requirements, SD-WAN (Software-Defined Wide Area Network) is a great fit as it provides a dynamic control of the WAN for the end user.
 In this blog article, I will go over the high-level basics of an SD-WAN which is quickly becoming a game changer for businesses everywhere.

 SD-WAN Business Drivers

-WANs used to connect multiple business locations such as headquarters, branch offices, and data centers to one another.
+Wireless Area Networks are used to connect multiple business locations such as headquarters, branch offices, and data centers to one another.
 There are a variety of WAN technologies that provide varying levels of performance, security, and costs.
 Different, underlying technologies are used such as MPLS networks, frame relay circuits, VPN connections, ELAN, and many more.

 What they all have in common is that the “intelligence” is embedded in proprietary network hardware whereas the SD-WAN movement seeks to move more of the network control to the cloud, or to the end user, using a software-based approach.